Why can't I use Session Manager to connect to my Amazon EC2 instance?

 "Your session has been terminated for the following reasons: Couldn't start the session because we are unable to validate encryption on Amazon S3 bucket.
 Error: NoSuchBucket: The specified bucket does not exist status code: 404"

 To resolve this issue, verify that the bucket that you specified in Session Manager is correct and available.
+For more information about S3 logging configuration, see Logging session data using Amazon S3 (console).

 Check your OS configuration

-"Your session has been terminated for the following reasons: ----------ERROR------- Unable to start command: failed to start pty since RunAs user username does not exist "
+"Your session has been terminated for the following reasons: ----------ERROR------- Unable to start command: failed to start pty since RunAs user username does not exist"

 To resolve this issue, make sure that you use the correct default username for your OS, or the custom username is accurate.